openstack/freezer-api/README.rst

 It is possible to define properties that span across multiple actions This allow not to rewrite values that might be the same in multiple actions.
-If properties are specificaly set in one action, then the specified value is the one used.
+If properties are specifically set in one action, then the specified value is the one used.

 Example::